wangziqi2013/wangziqi2013.github.io/_posts/2020-07-29-simpoints.markdown

    execution-driven.
 Even worse, for branches whose target address is dynamically generated during execution, even full static analysis cannot find the destination.
    How does SimPoints handle such cases?
+   One way is that when an known basic block is further divided into two by a jump instruction to the middle of the block, one more element (the one on higher address) is pushed into the basic block list for all previous vectors.
+   In addition, previous vectors are scanned.
+If they contain the old block (which now is also a new basic block), then the old block count is decremented, and the new block count is incremented.

 2. If the size of simulated programs are reduced, the working set size may also be proportionally reduced, especially if the code segment contains loops that allocate and write heap memory.
 How does SimPoints evaluate such effect?